aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 * Update `wagtail/project_template/requirements.txt` with the new version number
   * For a release candidate, use the exact version: `wagtail==2.8rc1`
   * For a major, minor or patch release, use a range covering the minor release (e.g. `wagtail>=2.8,<2.9`)
-* **For a major, minor or patch release:** fill in the release date, and remove any IN DEVELOPMENT text, on CHANGELOG.txt and the release notes page in docs/
+* **For a major, minor or patch release:** fill in the release date, and remove any `IN DEVELOPMENT` text, in `CHANGELOG.txt` and the release notes page in `docs/`
-* Confirm that the latest revision is passing on [Github Actions CI](https://github.com/wagtail/wagtail/actions)
+* Confirm that the latest revision is passing on [GitHub Actions CI](https://github.com/wagtail/wagtail/actions)

+You can do the above steps with your existing clone of the Wagtail repository.

 ## Prerequisites